Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

 \subsection{Formation Time and Equilibrium Time}

-To classify whether or not a simulation formed a droplet-like structure, we define three criteria: (i) a negative binding energy, which indicates energetic stability against dissociation; (ii) a localized density profile, quantified as a ratio of peak density to average density at the edges of the lattice exceeding a threshold of 10; and (iii) a negative chemical potential in the core region, which is defined as the set of points at which $n > 0.7n_{\text{peak}}$.
-The formation time $t_{\text{form}}$ is therefore the first moment of the simulation in which all three criteria are met.
+To classify whether or not a simulation formed a droplet-like structure, we define three criteria: (i) a negative binding energy, which indicates energetic stability against dissociation; (ii) a localized density profile at the end of the simulation, quantified as a ratio of peak density to average density at the edges of the lattice exceeding a threshold of 10; and (iii) a negative chemical potential in the core region, which is defined as the set of points at which $n > 0.7n_{\text{peak}}$.
+The formation time $t_{\text{form}}$ is therefore the first occurrence of the simulation in which all three criteria are met.
+The measurement window used for the energy criterion was the final 30\% of the simulation, and the measurement window for the chemical potential criteria was the final 20\%, to account for the instabilities of the data due to the intricate chemical potential calculation performed by the algorithm.

 A second, more stringent test is equilibration.
 As we study the formation of droplets and neglect dynamical instabilities that may arise from imaginary terms in the chemical potential contributions from the LHY correction, it is to be expected that few of the simulations will actually reach a very steady state of equilibrium.
-Nevertheless, we define the formed structure to be equilibrated if, in the final 20\% of the simulation, it satisfies two more conditions: (i) the oscillation amplitude does not exceed 30\% of the mean width, and (ii) the mean width fluctuates by less than 2\%.
+Nevertheless, we define the formed structure to be equilibrated if, in the final 30\% of the simulation, it satisfies two more conditions: (i) the oscillation amplitude does not exceed 30\% of the mean width, and (ii) the mean width fluctuates by less than 2\%.

 Figure \ref{fig:formation_time} presents the formation time analysis for homonuclear and heteronuclear systems, as a function of interaction strength variations $\delta U$, as well as initial separation.